 What makes rare earth magnets so rare?
 Well nothing really.
 It’s the history behind discovery of the rare earth elements that generated the name and two factors are thought to have contributed to this misnomer.

 When rare earth elements (REE) were discovered, they were originally thought to be scarce because they are not located in concentrated pockets like other elements – hence the term rare earth.
 Fast forward a few decades it’s clear these elements are indeed plentiful, just not often found in concentrations able to be mined economically.
-However, last year alone 124,000 tons of REEs were mined, with another 130 million in reserve worldwide*.
+In recent years, more than 124,000 tons of REEs were mined, with another 130 million in reserve worldwide.

 Another reason for the moniker is the perceived difficulty in separating the desired element from the mined ore.
 Initial methods of isolating REEs from other minerals frustrated chemists.
 While we have a better understand of how to process REEs, mining and processing of REEs can be costly and complicated.